deadproject/WinltsAct/README.md

 ## Contents

 - **Activation Scripts**: Includes various scripts that can be used for activating Windows 10 Enterprise LTSC.
-- **Manual Instructions**: Step-by-step guide on how to activate Windows 10 Enterprise LTSC using different methods.

 ## Prerequisites